VeryCoolMQP25/tori_bringup/README.md

 This README provides the steps to set up and run localization for the Tori robot.

-Running this launch file should replace the following commands:
+Running the tori.launch.py file should replace the following commands:

 ``` ros2 launch sllidar_ros2 view_sllidar_s1_launch.py```